 When you experience severe joint pain, apply an ice pack on the inflamed area for 20 minutes and allow at least 1 hour off before icing again.
-Continue again the following day if the pain persists.
-This procedure is fundamental for joint discomfort.
+Continue again the following day if the soreness persists.
+This procedure is fundamental for joint pain.
 Keep in mind, to not damage the skin, do not put the ice directly on the skin, and instead wrap it with a towel or washcloth.

 Warm water will ease pressure on joints and muscles.
 A warm shower can do wonders for reducing joint pain in your knees and hips.
-Activating the bloodstream with the warm water can relieve the pain.
+Activating the bloodstream with the warm water can relieve the soreness.

 14. Medications to Avert Joint Pain

 There are specific prescriptions, such as ibuprofen, that are extraordinary for relief from joint pain.
 Muscle relaxants and non-steroidal calming medications can help with diminishing pain.
 We recommend JointFuel360 because it has all-natural ingredients.

 15. Physical therapy